EnArvy/AniconforAnilist/README.md

 - Run it in AutoMode first so all folders are processed
 - Move out the incorrectly tagged folders and delete their icons
 - Run it in ManualMode and choose the correct results

+## Building from source
+Requirements: python installed along with pillow(use `pip install pillow`) and pyinstaller(use `pip install pyinstaller`)

+Then in the directory run `pyinstaller aniconforanilist.py --onefile`